 Love QC – even in the sub-zero temps!
 This is where we went when we got engaged!
 And again the following winter.
 And can keep going back year after year.
 It’s like a little European jaunt without having to cross the big blue Atlantic.

 4. New Orleans – multiple times with girlfriends

 New Orleans also feels like you’ve left the country.
-And my advice for anyone going: GET OFF BOURBON STREET!
+And my advice for anyone going: get off Bourbon Street when you go.
 I mean… experience Bourbon Street.
 Properly.
-Embrace it for all its craziness.
+Embrace it for all it is.
 But then venture off!
-The history, the tours (I cannot recommend the Vampire tour enough!), the jazz bars, the bayou, the plantations, the restaurants, the shopping… it’s such a culturally rich city.
+The history, the tours (I cannot recommend the Vampire tour enough!), the jazz bars, the bayou, the restaurants, the shopping… it’s such a culturally rich city.
 Quite possibly my favorite American city – even though I feel like I’m not even in America when I visit!